MattScarthSaunders/TripSnekPublic/README.md

 # TripSnekPublic
 Current playable build of TripSnek

-Use 'Q', 'W', 'E', and 'R' to set your orbit distance.
+Use 'Q', 'W', Up arrow or Down Arrow to set your orbit distance.

 Collide with the green circles to move to a new target and get points.